VILLA STEINER ENRICHMENT PROGRAM | SEMINAR 4

 Fee: €1,200 · Rolling admissions until August 8

-For those who rresist simplification and seek responsible judgment in public life.
+For those who resist simplification and seek responsible judgment in public life.

 Public life depends on trust—in knowledge, institutions, and those who exercise authority.
 Yet trust cannot be commanded or engineered.
 It emerges where truth is pursued honestly, responsibility is assumed, and power is exercised with restraint.

-This seminar examines how truth and judgment enter public life through politics, media, and economic institutions.
-Participants explore how evidence informs policy, how conscience and responsibility shape political action, how journalism frames reality, and how integrity—or its absence—in business affects public confidence.
+This seminar examines how knowledge, evidence, and judgment enter public life through politics, media, and economic institutions.
+It explores how judgment is formed under conditions of uncertainty, how conscience and responsibility shape political action, how journalism frames reality, and how integrity—or its absence—in business affects public confidence.

-Trust is approached not as a communication problem, but as a moral and institutional achievement—fragile, contested, and dependent on judgment under pressure.
+Trust is approached not as a communication problem, but as a moral and institutional achievement that is fragile, contested, and dependent on judgment under pressure.

 What Participants Gain